-As with the new On Cloudventure released earlier this year, the On Cloudventure Peak has just been given a major design overhaul for 2019, which brings many improvements to their running performance, all revealed in this review.
+As with the new On Cloudventure released earlier this year, the On Cloudventure Peak has just been given a major design overhaul, which brings many improvements to their running performance, all revealed in this review.

 This second-generation trail racing shoe from On now comes equipped with a new Speedboard, and MissionGrip outsole.
 On has also lowered the drop from 6mm to 4mm, a small tweak but it makes the world of difference to ‘trail feel’.
 Even with all these improvements that bring extra comfort and cushioning, the weight remains low at 260g, due in part to the minimal, breathable ripstop material used for the upper.